ipaqmaster/archPackager/README.md

 #### Building and using an aarch64 container

-`CARCH=aarch64 ./docker_update_archlinux` needs to be in your system's `docker` group and requires the following sudoers configuration to prepare the host system to pacstrap archlinuxarm:
+`CARCH=aarch64 ./docker_update_archlinux` requires the following sudoers configuration to prepare the host system to pacstrap archlinuxarm:

 ```
 jenkins ALL=(ALL) NOPASSWD: /usr/bin/pacman-key --add archlinuxarm.gpg